It's tempting to imagine the progress of the human race as if it were a

 (mainly institutionalized racism and bigotry) suddenly became illegal.

-The worst were probably the sexual harassment provisions
+The worst were probably the

 of the act: Thanks to this new law, an employer could no longer punish